About Gene Fry

 He was policy director at the Maine energy office in 1988-89.
 There, among other things, he developed and carried out a commercial-industrial energy use survey.
 In 1990 he joined the Electric Power Division at the Massachusetts utility commission.
 There he served 13 years as an economist.
 He spent half his time there on energy efficiency programs, analyzing savings estimates and reviewing program plans.
 He helped assure that Massachusetts programs were among the best in the world.

 In a 1991 case to assign damage costs to air pollution, he was point person for greenhouse gases (plus analysis for sulfates, particulates, and carbon monoxide).
 He reviewed scores of studies on the evidence for global warming, air pollution, and their consequences.
-His own unpublished research was on global temperatures as a function of solar activity, atmospheric opacity, and greenhouse gases.
+His own unpublished research then was on global temperatures as a function of solar activity, atmospheric opacity, and greenhouse gases.

 During 2009-11, he managed evaluations of energy efficiency programs for Western Massachusetts Electric Company and Connecticut Light and Power.
 In that capacity, he worked with many researchers across New England and elsewhere.
 In 2004, he did some analysis for two savings evaluation studies.